des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 the author's fault if, more often than not, installation explodes with the clap of a giant stacktrace?
-If a user spends hours wrestling the dependency into submission--an endless loop of googling an error, hacking a line of code here, chmoding a file there, trying the whole thing again--can the writer be blamed?
+If a user spends hours wrestling the dependency into submission--an endless loop of googling an error, hacking a line of code here, `chmod`ing a file there, trying the whole thing again--can the writer be blamed?
 How could the writer possibly hope to anticipate the diversity of systems that might run their software?
 All software is fundamentally broken, and this project author should no more pay the price for this iniquity than any